 Since the original NIOSH bronchiolitis obliterans investigation, there has been a nationwide outbreak of cases occurring within the microwave popcorn industry and other flavor and extract industries.

 See all disease lawsuits our team has taken on.

 Do I Have a Bronchiolitis Obliterans Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in bronchiolitis obliterans lawsuits.
-We are handling individual and group litigation nationwide and currently accepting new cases in all 50 states.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in bronchiolitis obliterans lawsuits.
+We are handling individual and group litigation nationwide and are currently accepting new cases in all 50 states.